Retire in a Home that’s Right for You

 - Receive money from your home equity which is usually tax free.*

-A reverse mortgage makes payments to you from your accumulated home equity, which may enhance and extend your retirement goals.
-You can receive your money in a lump sum, line of credit, monthly payment or a combination of all three.
+A reverse mortgage can be used to turn a portion of the equity in your home into cash that can be used for many different purposes.
+You can receive your loan proceeds in a lump sum, line of credit, monthly cash flow payment or a combination of all three.
 However, if you choose a line of credit, you may have the option of paying down the line if you want to have less cash and increase your equity.

-* This information does not constitute tax advice or financial planning advice.
-Please consult a tax advisor for tax advice and a financial planner regarding enhancements to retirement plans.
+* This information does not constitute tax advice .
+Please consult a tax advisor regarding your specific situation.

 - Eliminate your monthly mortgage payment.